Superhands89/EasyScrollDots/README.md

   <li><strong>Windows/Mac:</strong> Chrome &#10004; IE 11 &#10004; FF &#10004; Edge &#10004; Opera &#10004;</li>
   <li><strong>Android/IOS:</strong> Chrome &#10004; FF &#10004; Safari &#10004;</li>
 </ul>
-<p><em>Note: Easy Scroll Dots is vanilla and has no dependencies in order to work on Chrome and Firefox.
-However, jQuery is recommended if you need consistant and smooth animations across all of the supported browsers.</em></p>
+<p><em>Note: Easy Scroll Dots is vanilla and has no dependencies in order to work on latest Edge, Chrome, Firefox and Safari.
+However, jQuery is recommended if you need consistant and smooth animations on Old Edge.</em></p>

 # Installation